 These are natural chemicals that cause inflammation.

-Gingerols are being studied as an anti-cancer agent.
+Gingerols are being studied as an anti-cancer substance.
 Gingerols may interfere with

 tumorigenesis.
 This is the generation of tumors.

 Ginger is available in the form of oral tablets, crystals, and powder.
 It’s also made

 into dried or fresh root tea.

 Side effects, toxicity, and interactions

 In normal doses, ginger may cause heartburn and bloating.

 Women who are pregnant or breastfeeding should talk to their healthcare providers

 There are no major food or medicine interactions linked with ginger.
 But some experts

 think it may change the effects of blood thinners (anticoagulants).
 Talk with your